defder-su/SaveSites/README.md

 Mount zips: use [Zipster](https://ipfs.io/ipfs/QmUBbaw45ebpNB8oTPd5jR8n6v8oGJ9UMKMmnWYmX4Sk8Z) on macOS, `avfs` on Linux, some tool like `WinMount` on Windows.
 So, you don't have to unpack zip-files to work with sites.

-Limited to `100K` files per site (however, you can set `SAVESITE_MAXFILES` environment variable to some other value).

 Visit Cloudflare sites in browser, then use generated cookie as a parameter.

 Savings from the Wayback Machine are designed for restoration, not for browsing.
+Limited to `100K` snapshots per site (however, you can set `SAVESITE_MAXSNAPSHOTS` environment variable to some other value).

 Check downloaded sites.